google/zetasql/docs/functions-and-operators.md

 Details:

-+   If a value is a JSON null, the associated key value pair is removed.
++   If a value is a JSON null, the associated key-value pair is removed.
 +   If `remove_empty` is set to `TRUE`, the function recursively removes empty containers after JSON nulls are removed.
 +   If the function generates JSON with nothing in it, the function returns a